e-gun/HipparchiaBuilder/README.md

 in order to prepare the build environment you should look at HipparchiaBSD first

+there you will find starter files for installing hipparchia onto macOS or into a virtualbox (or a non-virtual one) running BSD 10.3 or 11.0

 in addition to the build environment itself, you will need data to insert into it:

     the TLG_E and PHI00005 and PHI7 files (presumably from cd-rom disks)